aphp/edsnlp/docs/pipelines/qualifiers/index.md

 ## Persisting the results

-Our qualifier pipelines write their results to a custom [SpaCy extension](https://spacy.io/usage/processing-pipelines#custom-components-attributes){target=_blank}, defined on both `Span` and `Token` objects.
+Our qualifier pipelines write their results to a custom [spaCy extension](https://spacy.io/usage/processing-pipelines#custom-components-attributes){target=_blank}, defined on both `Span` and `Token` objects.
 We follow the convention of naming said attribute after the pipeline itself, eg `Span._.negation`for the`eds.negation` pipeline.
 In most cases, that extension is a boolean.

 We also provide a string representation of the result, computed on the fly by declaring a getter that reads the boolean result of the pipeline.
-Following SpaCy convention, we give this attribute the same name, followed by a `_`.
+Following spaCy convention, we give this attribute the same name, followed by a `_`.